thaabomb/EightyPercentSafer/notes.md

 - Circa 8/31/2026 I now think that CAST was a big part of it but there were other major contributors as well.
   - The Legislation that protected voluntary safety reports from FOIA
   - A change in the culture from "the pilot is god" to CRM
+  - A non-punitive response to mistakes.
+I believe this is upstream of the work that CAST does and I don't believe it's attributable to CAST.
   - I'm now trying to come up with a name for the total package.

 # Concept: good, honest, highly-trained, hard-working people who are trying to do the right thing